 The Light That You Can Use at Night

 You can use a special type of dim light to install in the turtle tank for nighttime.
 There are many night lamps for turtle tanks.
 This light produces a pretty dim light and has red, blue, yellow, or black glasses mostly, reflecting minimum illumination.
-Therefore, your turtle is less likely to feel bothered at night with these lights.
+Therefore, your turtle is less likely to feel bothered at night by these lights.

 Plus, these lights are energy-efficient and generate minimal heating as well.
 Thus, the bulbs are more suitable for juveniles.
 It is because juveniles have no control over their body temperature and even need heat at night to regulate their warmth.

 We have already seen that the turtle doesn’t need any lighting at night.
 However, you can use special night lights with extreme dim effects.
-But what type of light should you install inside the turtle tank for daytime light and heat necessity?
+But what type of light should you install inside the turtle tank for daytime light and heat necessities?

 You have to ensure that the light you choose offers optimal UVA and UVB lighting since it is essential for turtle health.
 Also, make sure it mimics the natural lights that turtle gets in their wild habitat.
 You may choose the following three types of light for turtles-